mahdi-noori-ai/mahdi-noori-ai/README.md

 <h4 align="left">Hello, I'm Mahdi

 Welcome to my GitHub profile🚀!
-I'm a passionate deep learning and AI enthusiast dedicated to pushing the boundaries of technology and innovation.
-Here's a bit about me:

 ## **About Me 🎯**
 My journey in the field of AI started with a curiosity about how machines can learn.
+I'm a passionate deep learning and AI enthusiast dedicated to pushing the boundaries of technology and innovation.

 ## **Projects📑**
 Here are some highlights of my work: